omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 ![Item show page with heading Dublin Core above item title](../../doc_files/showElmSet.png "Item show page with heading Dublin Core above item title")

 **File Alt Text Element**: To set a default element to use in describing visual files to screen reader users via the image tag's alt attribute, select an element from the dropdown menu of all the elements available within the site.
-This setting maybe overridden for individual Items by editing the attached file and using the Alt Text input on the File Metadata Screen.
+This setting may be overridden for individual Files by editing the attached file and using the Alt Text input on the File Metadata Screen.